nealbrophy/manjaro-i3-dracula/README.md

 4. Copy the configs as follows (in the below replace `<this repo>` with the path to wherever you cloned this repo):
 	**NOTE: if you're using a file manager and can't see the files mentioned try hitting `Ctrl+h` to show hiddin files**
 	- Copy `.dir_colors`, `.dmenurc`, `.Xresources` from `<this repo>/move_to_home/` folder to your home directory (`~` or `$HOME`)
+		- Run `xrdb -merge ~/.Xresources` in terminal, then close & re-open to see the change
 	- Copy the i3 `config` from `<this repo>/i3/` folder to `~/.i3/`
 	- Copy `dunstrc` from `<this repo>/move_to_.config/dunst/` to `~/.config/dunst/`
 	- Copy the i3status `config` from `<this repo>/move_to_.config/i3status/` to `~/.config/i3status/` (you may need to create this folder, e.g via terminal with `mkdir ~/.config/i3status`)